Everyone has different ways to lower or numb, to avoid, or to flee from anxiety.

 Anxiety is often generated by low tolerance to frustration, those moments where what you want is not happening, and on the contrary, you are experiencing the frustration of not being able to change a situation.

-The body in anxiety asks to tremble, to cry, and although you feel a need to flee, in reality what you need is to stop doing it.
+The body in anxiety asks to tremble, to cry, and although you feel a need to flee, in reality, what you need is to stop doing it.

-That is why it is so important to have the practice of allowing yourself to feel and learn that feelings, frustration and intense emotions are temporary, and that we can have an attitude of openness and acceptance before them.
+That is why it is so important to have the practice of allowing yourself to feel and learn that feelings, frustration, and intense emotions are temporary and that we can have an attitude of openness and acceptance before them.

 Do you feel that you are avoiding what you feel through an addiction?

-First of all I want to tell you that this is very normal in society now, that you do not feel guilty or bad for doing this, we do not really have a healthy culture on an emotional level, and we have many emotions to deal with and we do not know how do what.
+First of all I want to tell you that this is very normal in society now, that you do not feel guilty or bad for doing this, we do not really have a healthy culture on an emotional level, and we have many emotions to deal with and we do not know how to do what.

 The good news is that it does not have to be so difficult or complicated, nor does it have to be very painful.

 It’s about you starting to give yourself moments on the day of sitting down to do nothing but be with you, this is very difficult and many people are addicted to doing and being active all day.
 But … sit … close your eyes and feel … you do not have to do anything but feel, be with you, feel yourself and your presence.
-You will find sensations and emotions, because everything is happening inside you, but it is not dangerous to feel, and yes very senator.
+You will find sensations and emotions because everything is happening inside you, but it is not dangerous to feel, and yes very senator.

 Make peace with what you feel by being at peace with what you feel.

-With just observing and feeling yourself for 5 to 10 minutes a day, you will begin to feel a change in you.
+With just observing and feeling yourself for 5 to 10 minutes a day, you will begin to feel a change in yourself.
 The idea is that we can find peace, by making peace with what we feel.
 It is not about wanting to remove it, change it or reduce it, it’s about being with what is happening inside you.